Position: PhD Student in Wnt signaling

 The PhD project aims characterization of the novel DDX-protein kinase pair in Wnt signaling during Xenopus development by gain- and loss-of-function experiments.
 Thus, the project encompasses both developmental biology and molecular biology, including embryo microinjection, in situ hybridization, transplantation, in vitro culture as well as immunofluorescence, qPCR and CRISPR/CAS9 mediated gene editing.
 (Prof. Christof Niehrs)

 Applicants should hold a master's degree in biology / life sciences with an excellent background in biochemistry, cell or molecular biology.
-Candidates should be self-motivated and be able to pursue research projects independently as well as in collaborations.
+Candidates should be self-motivated and able to pursue research projects independently as well as in collaborations.
 A good command of written and oral English is essential.

 Applications should consist of a single pdf file including a CV (Germans: copies of Abitur- & Masterzeugnis), a cover letter stating research and career interests and the expected availability date.